 Passion fruit-flavored liqueur Alizé Gold Passion was introduced to the U.S. market in 1986.

-The next year, the name Alize debuted on the SSA’s baby name list, though it remained rare.
+The next year, the name Alize debuted in the U.S. baby name data, though it remained rare.

 - 1987: 5 baby girls named Alize [debut]

 - 1985: unlisted

 Usage of the name Alize picked up steam during the early 1990s, but it wasn’t until 1995 that the numbers really started climbing — increasing nearly sixfold for girls, and debuting impressively for boys:

 |Girls named Alize||Boys named Alize|